 "Create an encouraging atmosphere for business opportunities based on environmental stewardship." - City of Columbia Strategic Plan, Economic Development initiative #2

-If you are a business or organization who is eligible for these awards, or if you know a business or organization who would be eligible, you can nominate them on this website.
-Nominations for the 2015 awards will open August 20, 2014 and will close January 2, 2015.
-Winners will be chosen in February and notified late March.
+If you are a business or organization who is eligible for these awards, or if you know a business or organization who would be eligible, please fill out the pdf application and email is to MCPAAwards@GoColumbiaMO.com.
+Nominations for the 2016 awards opened September 1, 2015 and closes December 31, 2015.
+Winners will be notified in February.
 If you have any questions please contact Sustainability Manager, Barbara Buffaloe.

 Also if you know any business who should be recognized for obtaining certification such as LEED or Energy Star contact Barbara Buffaloe.
 So that they can be recognized on the city of Columbia Website.